arnoo/hcr/README.md

+Hcr
+===

-HCR (Hash, Check, Repair) is a free (GPL licensed) tool for checking file integrity and repairing broken files.
+Hcr (Hash, Check, Repair) is a free (GPL licensed) tool for checking file integrity and repairing broken files.

 Files can degrade through the slow accumulation of hardware and software errors ("data rot").
 Hcr creates a digest file that you can store, send and back up along with each of your important files, using your usual tools.